Major Project Status

 How to apply

 Contact should be made with the Major Projects Facilitation Agency to discuss the project.
-After making contact with the Agency, applications are made in writing to the Minister for Jobs and Innovation.
+The Agency will provide information on how to apply.

 How we assess applications

-The Major Projects Facilitation Agency will assess your application against the Major Project Status criteria and made a recommendation to the Minister for Jobs and Innovation.
+The Major Projects Facilitation Agency will assess your application against the Major Project Status criteria and make a recommendation to the Minister for Industry, Science and Technology.

 If your applications is successful

-The Minister for Jobs and Innovation will formally advise you about the granting of Major Project Status and the Agency will be in contact to discuss the assistance it can provide.
+The Minister for Industry, Science and Technology will formally advise you about the granting of Major Project Status and the Agency will be in contact to discuss the assistance it can provide.